Mahatma Gandhi and National Movements

 - The first issue of ‘Navjivan’ was published on 7 September 1919

-- 8 October 1919 first issue of young India Published.
+- On 8 October 1919 first issue of Young India was Published.

 - 1933 journal Harijan- weekly (for all Journals and newspapers-Indian Press, Newspapers, and journals before Independence )

-- 9 August 1942 he got arrested and taken to Agakhan palace- jail
+- 9 August 1942 he was arrested and taken to Agakhan Palace- jail

-- 10 Feb started fast in Agakhan palace, 3 march ended the fast.
+- 10 Feb started the fast in Agakhan palace, and 3 March ended the fast.

 - 22nd Feb 1944 Kasturba Gandhi died.

 - On 6 May 1944, he was released from jail.